 SELECT PAPERS, ARTICLES, BOOK REVIEWS AND AWARDS

-Bruce has authored over two thousand published papers and articles for Baptist and historical journals, print and digital, including the select following related to Baptist history:
+Bruce has authored over two thousand published papers and articles in print or digital form, including the select following related to Baptist history:

 - Daily articles, “Baptists and the American Civil War: In Their Own Words” Digital Project, 2011-2015 (read reviews)

 - Monthly articles, “Baptists and the American Civil War,” Baptists Today, 2011-2015